Banking malware Vawtrak attacks financial institutions in Canada

 The banking trojan is transmitted in various ways, using phishing websites, malicious advertisements, malicious code injected in legitimate websites and more.
 Having a watchful eye can keep several such threats out of the picture.

 Since Vawtrak can also be spread through exploits placed on malicious websites, it is important to keep all your software up to date and vulnerabilities patched.
-Also ensure, that you have up to date protection like Emsisoft Internet Security.
+Also ensure, that you have up to date protection like Emsisoft Anti-Malware.

 Have a nice (malware-free) day!Emsisoft Online Armor was replaced by Emsisoft Internet Security